 Before Nebraska (Southeast HS)

-Cotton showed similar versatility as his father, excelling on both the offensive and defensive lines at Southeast for Coach John Larsen.
+Cotton excelled on both lines at Southeast for Coach John Larsen.
 As a senior, Cotton helped the Knights to a 9-2 record and a trip to the state quarterfinals.
-Cotton provided a physical presence at offensive tackle, while on defense he made 58 tackles, including 12 sacks and added a pair of fumble recoveries.
+Cotton provided a physical presence at offensive tackle, while on defense he made 58 tackles, including 12 sacks, and added a pair of fumble recoveries.
 Cotton’s play earned him first-team All-Nebraska honors from the Omaha World-Herald and first-team Super-State honors from the Lincoln Journal Star.
 Both papers selected him to their all-state teams as an offensive lineman.
 Cotton was the first scholarship signee for Nebraska from Lincoln Southeast since 2003.

 Cotton gained more than 40 pounds between his junior and senior season.
 As a junior, he played tight end and defensive end for the Knights.
 Cotton was ranked among the top 50 players in the Midlands Region by Super Prep Magazine.